- Program curriculum and final degree(active tab)

 *The information contained herein may be subject to changes.

-Upon successful completion of the program, the student shall receive the Master's Degree Máster en Gestión de la Comunicación/ Master of Arts in Communications Management awarded by Pompeu Fabra University as UPF-specific degree.
+Upon successful completion of the program, the student shall receive the Master's Degree Master of Arts in Communications Management/Máster en Gestión de la Comunicación awarded by Pompeu Fabra University.